KianShayeghi/markov-chain-monte-carlo/README.md

 ---

-## Why this repo exists

-This project is designed as a **methods-focused portfolio piece** rather than a single applied case study.
+## Purpose of project

-It demonstrates:
+This project demonstrates:

 - Core MCMC algorithms implemented from first principles
 - Understanding of: